testsmith-io/copier-robotframework/README.md

 This is a [Copier](https://copier.readthedocs.io/en/stable/) project designed to scaffold a Robot Framework project for you.
-It will interactively ask you a few questions and, based on your answers, generate the project.
+It will interactively ask you a few questions and generate the project based on your answers.

 # How to use it?